 We highlight that these are IW&I’s charges, BUT BE CAREFUL - your adviser is likely to charge between 1% and 1.5% on top, and there may also be wrapper charges of over 1% that you will be paying.

 Dealing charges of £35 applied to each transaction.

 Flat 0.85% plus VAT on value of portfolio charged quarterly.

 I disagree with your 3 star rating - I've found the charges info from Investec totally confusing.
 When I query something I've read I usually get a different answer completely as well - as a result my relationship with them has broken down.

 You'd think paying someone to look after your money would mean you wouldn't need to keep an eye on it.
 Not the case with Investec.
 They've let me down.

 Whilst Investec is a respected name, and they provide a range of actively managed discretionary fund manager DFM solutions, we believe that there are better and more cost-effective alternatives available for you.

-If you already have a Discretionary Managed Portfolio with IW&I, and it is worth £50,000 or more, we recommend you have a free, no obligation X-Ray Review™ conducted to give you the information you need to make a decision on the best way forward.
+If you already have a Discretionary Managed Portfolio with IW&I, and it is worth £50,000 or more, we recommend you get a X-Ray Review™ conducted to give you the information you need to make a decision on the best way forward.